sagemath/sagewiki_to_gh-2022-10-10/days35.5/localinfo.md

    * The toll-free reservation phone is 1-866-333-0859; you may also book online at the website above.
  * You'll need receipts for reimbursement.

+== On-site Internet ==
+ * The Wylie Center should have complimentary wifi.
+ * On campus, we'll be getting individual IDs for accessing the campus wireless network.
+In order to use it, your Mac or Linux ''must'' be up-to-date on all updates, especially security ones, or your computer will not be allowed to access the network.
+If you are having trouble, let the organizers know and we'll get you whitelisted.

 == Food ==
 Our current plan is as follows for board.
  * Breakfast with fruit, pastry/bagel, orange juice, and coffee will be provided each day on campus.